mvolkmann/blog/src/swift.md

 For many custom types Swift can provide a "synthesized implementation" of the `Comparable`, `Equatable`, and `Hashable` built-in protocols.
-All that is required is to state that a type implements the protocol and only have properties with types that also implement the protocol.
+All that is required is to state that a type conforms to the protocol and only have properties with types that also conform to the protocol.

-Xcode can add stubs for a protocol to a type that claims to implement it.
+Xcode can add stubs for a protocol to a type that claims to conform to it.
 Click the red circle to the left of the error message "Type does not conform to protocol" and then click the "Fix" button.